kyma-project/kyma/docs/01-overview/main-areas/serverless/svls-06-security-considerations.md

 - Kyma does not define any authorization policies that would restrict Functions' access to other resources within the Namespace.
 If you deploy a Function in a given Namespace, it can freely access all events and APIs of services within this Namespace.

+- Starting with version v1.22, Kubernetes is [moving](https://kubernetes.io/docs/tasks/configure-pod-container/migrate-from-psp/) from PodSecurityPolicies to PodSecurity Admission Controller.
+Kyma Functions require running in Namespaces with `baseline` Pod security level.
+The `restricted` level is not currently supported due to the requirements of the Function building process.

 - All administrators and regular users who have access to a specific Namespace in a cluster can also access:

   - Source code of all Functions within this Namespace